Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 Stephanus had a strange premonition as he drifted off to sleep.
 “Boy, he thought, seeing the future really messes up your sleep!”
 Probably indigestion from that discussion about slavery at supper time, he mused.

-Astrid, the cousin of Magnus livid in Marstrand, about 180 miles away by horseback and boat on a piece of land her family farmed.
+Astrid, the cousin of Magnus lived in Marstrand, about 180 miles away by horseback and boat, on a piece of land her family farmed.
 Their uncle had been freed from slavery.
 Astrid Carlssen still celebrated and when she visited Malmo to study at the university she talked with Magnus.

 “It seems that in such an imperfect, wild world, that such a beautiful perfect thing can still happen,” referring to the courageous action of King Magnus IV ending slavery for all Christians in Sweden and Norway.